RohitNagraj/iNeuron_Hackathon/README.md

 Additional Features:

 1. Helping restaurant owners convert paper based menus in the restaurants to digital menus on our platform using Google Vision API.
-2. If enabled, this will incentivize restaurant owners, to onboard to this platform quickly as onboarding will be absolutely hassle free for them.
+2. If enabled, this will incentivize restaurant owners, to onboard to our platform quickly as onboarding will be absolutely hassle free for them.

 Note: We were half way through this feature, but couldn't complete it due to time constratints.